nitishsaDire/image_similarity/README.md

 - **Reason**: A diverse dataset is essential for general-purpose image similarity tasks.
 - ImageNet datasets offer broad object coverage, making them suitable for this use case.
 - Other datasets like Oxford5k and Paris5k are limited to specific categories (e.g., buildings), which restricts their applicability.
+- The training dataset of imagenet 1k and 22k is huge, so used validation set for demonstration purpose.
+Results could be much better if use training + validation set.

 ---